nvaccess/nvda/devDocs/buildSystemNotes.md

-A Python virtual environment is now used transparently by the NVDA build system, and all Python dependencies are installed into this environment using `pip`.
+A Python virtual environment is used transparently by the NVDA build system, and all Python dependencies are installed into this environment using `pip`.

-From a developer's perspective using the NVDA build system, there is no need to worry about the Python virtual environment behind the scenes, nor should you create and or activate one manually.
-All NVDA build system commands will handle this transparently.
+NVDA's build system commands will handle all aspects of the virtual environment.
+Developers should not create or activate the virtual environment manually, unless working on the build system itself.

 * To build NVDA, SCons should continue to be used in the usual way.
 E.g. executing scons.bat in the root of the repository.
 Running `py -m SCons`  is no longer supported, and scons.py has also been removed.
 * To run NVDA from source, rather than executing `source/nvda.pyw` directly, the developer should now use `runnvda.bat` in the root of the repository. `runnvda.bat` uses `pythonw.exe` internally to execute NVDA.
 If you do try to execute `source/nvda.pyw`, a message box will alert you this is no longer supported.